MailTape/MailTape-v1/_posts/2020-05-31-Michal-Turtle.md

 track5_link: 'https://soundcloud.com/youngbloods/wash'
 track6_link: 'https://mailtapesounds.s3.amazonaws.com/408/track6.mp3'
 track7_link: 'https://soundcloud.com/brokenfragments/anarchist-mountains-lift'
+description: >-
+  This morning we welcome Michal Turtle to select some Sunday morning tunes with us—a musician and producer who spent the heart of the 1980s making subtle, enlightened music.
 ---
-<p id="introduction"> This morning we welcome [Michal Turtle](https://soundcloud.com/music-from-memory/mfm-mix-010-michal-turtle) to select some Sunday morning tunes with us—a musician and producer who spent the heart of the 1980s making subtle, enlightened music.
+<p id="introduction">This morning we welcome [Michal Turtle](https://soundcloud.com/music-from-memory/mfm-mix-010-michal-turtle) to select some Sunday morning tunes with us—a musician and producer who spent the heart of the 1980s making subtle, enlightened music.
 <br><br>
 Combining vocals with the dreamiest electro-jazz, balmy ambient dub and languid grooves, Michal Turtle's music feels entirely appropriate for these unseasonably warm and breezy days.
 </p>